Stop press! BEAT is campaigning for waiting time targets in Scotland!

 In-patient units for children and adolescents are reporting informally that the number of eating disorder patients has dropped dramatically.
 We believe that is because of the success of early intervention and of FBT.
 Many of these units say they are integrating principles of FBT into what they do.
 From some parents’ reports, more is needed in some places.

 A few health boards are also working on training staff to competently deliver a form of CBT (cognitive behaviour therapy) which has been developed and tested for eating disorders (commonly referred to as CBT-E).
-The NICE guideline lists this type of CBT as the second option after treatment based on family therapy.
+The NICE guideline lists this type of CBT as one of two options if a family-based approach isn’t suitable.

 When hospitalisation is needed, there is a move to treating children for a short while in paediatric (medical units), with the help of CAMHS, then the care resumes at home.
 So the move is away from psychiatric beds.
 Glasgow led the way with a ‘pathway’ for the Queen Elizabeth University Hospital, which I can share with you if you contact me.

 Scotland has some private eating disorders in-patient units, and of course, private outpatient care.
 For under 18s, assuming you are covered by a CAMHS that is up to date, my impression is you will get the most up to date treatment within the NHS.